calimero-archive/docs/docs/getting_started/access_account.md

 sidebar_position: 4
 ---

 In the custodian account, we only display those for which we (the shard admin) are key custodians.
-With your custodian account, you can create a key pair, add public keys and top up your tokensyou can access your main accountTo add your public key you'll need your Private shard custodian account.
+With your custodian account, you can create a key pair, add public keys and top up your tokens.

 If your shard name is 'demos-calimero-testnet', your custodian account name is 'demos.calimero.testnet'.

 To access your custodian account, do the following: